P ≠ RP Proof

 that if T(n) = O(2poly(n)), for example, then T(n) = O(nk),

-is upper unbounded (for non-constant poly(n), of course): hence, in this
+evidently, and is upper unbounded (for non-constant poly(n), of course): hence,

 but now g(n) is upper bounded by a finite